mdabrowski1990/uds/docs/source/pages/message.rst

 ```````````
 :class:`~uds.message.uds_message.UdsMessage` class is meant to provide containers for
 :ref:`diagnostic messages <knowledge-base-diagnostic-message>` information.
-Once a diagnostic message object is created, it stores diagnostic message data that were provided by a user.
+Once a diagnostic message object is created, it stores all diagnostic message information that were provided by a user.
 One can **use these objects to execute complex operations** (provided in other subpackages) such as diagnostic messages
 transmission or :ref:`segmentation <knowledge-base-segmentation>`.

-All :class:`~uds.message.uds_message.UdsMessage` **attributes are validated on each value change**, therefore a user will
+.. note:: All :class:`~uds.message.uds_message.UdsMessage` **attributes are validated on each value change**,
-face an exception if one tries to set an invalid (incompatible with the annotation) value to of these attributes.
+   therefore a user will face an exception if one tries to set an invalid (e.g. incompatible with the annotation) value
+   to any of these attributes.

 Attributes implemented in :class:`~uds.message.uds_message.UdsMessage` class:
  - :attr:`~uds.message.uds_message.UdsMessage.payload` - settable